-arijuana cooking mistakes and put you well on the road to making great tasting potent marijuana edibles!
+Avoid these marijuana cooking mistakes and put yourself well on the road to making great tasting potent marijuana edibles!

 Top 10 Marijuana Cooking Troubleshooting Tips

 1. Over grinding the plant material when making marijuana butter or cannabis oil.